 You will have to wait 90 days if you refuse and 45 days if you test over the limit before the court will be able to give you privileges to drive.
 Most courts will give you a chance to resolve the case prior to both these dates.

 If you have a conviction for OVI in Dayton and have a prior offense in the last 6 years you have to get restricted plates and a breathalyzer in your car to drive.
 If you have a prior just outside of 6 years things get more complicated if your case drags on beyond 90 days.

 For instance, say you test over the limit on a first offense in the last 6 years.
 You only have to wait 15 days to ask the court for the privileges to drive again.

 This will allow you to drive unrestricted until the disposition.
-If the case results in conviction of OVI driving can get tricky.
+If the case results in a conviction of OVI driving can get tricky.

 You will have reinstated your license.
 You will have likely made the choice to drive to court.

-If the judge suspends you for say a year with ignition interlock, you get credit for any time served on the pretrial BMV suspension.
+If the judge suspends you for say a year with an ignition interlock, you get credit for any time served on the pretrial BMV suspension.
 Most judges will just date the suspension back to the ticket date sometimes resulting in unearned credit to your advantage.

-The problem is that you are now suspended and your privileges are not valid until you get the device on your car.
+The problem is that you are now suspended and your privileges are not valid until you get the device in your car.
 This requires you to get a ride home and get someone to drive your car to get the breathalyzer device installed in your car.